Gausix/Shotlink/README.md

-# Snaptor
+# Shotlink

-**Snaptor** is a lightweight and efficient REST API service written in Go that allows you to capture high-quality screenshots of websites programmatically.
+**Shotlink** is a lightweight and efficient REST API service written in Go that allows you to capture high-quality screenshots of websites programmatically.
 Designed for developers, automation tools, monitoring systems, and visual reporting platforms, Snaptor leverages Chrome Headless via `chromedp` to render fully interactive web pages—including dynamic JavaScript content and custom styles.

 # How to use